-I am looking forward to read your abstract.
+We look forward to reading your abstract.

 Best,

-Gaspard Montandon
+Dmitry Rozenberg and Gaspard Montandon

 Abstracts submitted to other conferences can be used and submitted to the Respirology Research Forum.